adamsilver/fdpb/07-a-filter-form.md

 Filters are often enhanced with AJAX, typically for performance reasons.
 Most people assume that AJAX is always faster and better, but this isn't always true as we'll see shortly.

-Let's discuss the pros and cons ofusing AJAX in the context of filters now.
+Let's discuss the pros and cons of using AJAX in the context of filters now.

 ### Pros